antoshkaplus/Environment/Hardware.md

 of the same series.
 Be aware that motherboard may not provide individual processor frequency assignment, even though listed in bios menu (used minimal among all for me).
+After overclocking Turbo Boost to 4.9 GHz unable to move further.
+I believe due to power cap as PSU is 450 Watt.
+And that considering I don't do any work on my video card.